 This proposal has been presented by MEDSIR to Pfizer with Dr. Joaquín Mateo from Vall d'Hebron Institute of Oncology (VHIO) as Principal Investigator.
 We will also have the collaboration of Astellas Pharma.

 It is expected to recruit an overall of 54 patients in 9 Spanish sites with an accrual period of 17 months.
-The enrollment is planned to be opened in the next months.
+The enrollment is planned to be opened in early July.

 From MEDSIR, we would like to thank all the study investigators for their interest in participating in the ZZ-First study.